GamersGrid/Client-GamersGrid/README.md

 Open your web browser and access the application at http://localhost:3000.

-Demo
+# Demo
-You can access the deployed version of GamersGrid on Netlify at GamersGrid.
+You can access the deployed version of GamersGrid on Netlify at GamersGrid(https://gamersgrid.netlify.app/).

-(Optional) For backend documentation, you can find the API endpoints in the GamersGrid Backend Documentation.
+For backend documentation, you can find the API endpoints in the GamersGrid Backend Documentation.